 More than 300 R&D and Innovation projects over the course of two decades, 12 families of patents currently in force and present in 28 countries and collaborating with more than 40 research centers and universities in 12 countries demonstrate OHL’s commitment to innovation.

 As stated in its Innovation Vision, OHL develops and applies innovative solutions focused on efficiency, process improvement and new products and services, to generate value for the company, for its customers and for society.
 OHL is also committed to excellence in management to promote and encourage continuous improvement.

 The aspiration of OHL is to contribute to the promotion of technological innovation in its sector, to become a reference in the field, to be recognized by its customers, suppliers and by society in general for the technical excellence applied to all its businesses, and to be a company in which the best professionals want to work.

-OHL’s commitment to innovation also takes the form of its participation in initiatives such as: the Cotec Foundation; the Spanish Technological Platform for Construction, of which it is a trustee; the es.BIM commission for the implementation of the BIM methodology in Spain; the SEOPAN R&D&I Committee and the ENCORD Board (European Network of Construction Companies for Research and Development.
+OHL’s commitment to innovation also takes the form of its participation in initiatives such as: the Spanish Technological Platform for Construction, of which it is a trustee; the es.BIM commission for the implementation of the BIM methodology in Spain; the SEOPAN R&D&I Committee, of which it is a member

 High-tech road surfaces